Melvyn Maxwell and Sara Evelyn Smith Papers

 Subseries 1: Smith Residence contains materials related to the construction and additions to the property, including the garden room and lake, art objects for the house, and for the gazebo/tea house that was never built.
 It also contains thank you letters from participants of house tours, including Brookside School children, as well as materials reflecting the maintenance of the house under the Melvyn Maxwell and Sara Smith Foundation after its cessation as an active residence.

 Subseries 2:Towbes Foundation contains materials relating to the renovation and maintenance of the house, correspondence regarding house tours, and materials related to the transition to Cranbrook staff leading house tours between 2013-2017.
 SERIES V: Printed Materials (1938-2017; n.d.) contains announcements and flyers, booklets, catalogs, news clippings, periodicals, and ephemera predominantly related to Frank Lloyd Wright and Taliesin, but also covering other architects, artists, education, and performing arts.
 The ephemera includes postcards, some featuring Frank Lloyd Wright designs; and postage stamps featuring Frank Lloyd Wright.
 SERIES VI: Guest Books (1951-2017) holds five guest books which cover the entire life of the house from 1951 through 2017 when it was donated to Cranbrook.
 SERIES VII: Photographic Materials (1932-1980; n.d.) contains many photograph albums collected by the Smiths, as well as loose photographic materials which were found with the printed materials.
+Most photographic albums contain a small amount of ephemera, clippings, and correspondence.
 SERIES VIII: Oversize series (1908-2005) contains oversize printed, photographic, and graphic materials, a scrapbook, and books signed by Frank Lloyd Wright and the Landscape Architect, Thomas Church.

 SERIES IX: Architectural Drawings (1948-1949)